 Periodically, I’d get tension migraine headaches and eventually they got to the severity that caused me to miss work periodically.
 The fogginess, forgetfulness and lack of focus continued to worsen.
 The exhaustion was intense at times.
 Increasing my sleep caused me to be more tired, so I began to think I didn't need more sleep.
-I didn't understand about adrenal fatigue and that when my adrenals finally turned off (when I got more rest) No one really had an answer for this and since I was able to work and be productive and successful, it wasn’t a concern for anyone but me.
+I didn't understand about adrenal fatigue and that when my adrenals finally turned off (when I got more rest), I'd be more tired until I could actually give them a complete rest and let my body reset.
+No one really had an answer for these symptoms and since I was able to work and be productive and successful, it wasn’t a concern for anyone but me.

 Then I became pregnant with my sweet son.
-I developed new symptoms.
+My old symptoms worsened, especially the headaches.
+And I developed new symptoms.
 The exhaustion was unbelievable since I had a sweet boy who was extremely sensitive to every sound and situation.
 I eliminated wheat (gluten), corn and dairy when he was 6 months old to help with this.
 It did help him, but what was more remarkable was that when I finally got off of gluten (the Italian in me had a real hard time with the pasta and bread, let alone the hidden sources of gluten), my stomach issues mysteriously went away.
-I realized that gas was not a normal part of life.
+I realized that gas and inconsistent bowel habits were not a normal part of life.
 My stomach flattened ~ the bloating went away.
-And what was most amazing was that one morning weeks or months later, I woke up and went to the pantry and realized a clarity in my head that I couldn’t remember since I was a young child.
+And what was most amazing was that one morning, weeks or months later, I woke up and had a clarity in my head that I couldn’t remember since I was a young child.
+I had gone to the pantry that morning and it suddenly felt like I was outside looking at the sun rather than seeing the sun through a clouded window.
+It felt like a veil was lifted from my face.
 The brain fog was gone.

 Then, when he was around 4, he began to get sick often.
 So did I. Mostly respiratory issues with high fevers.
 I had chills and at times couldn’t get warm enough.
-I began to develop the night sweats again.
-I even had a 105.5 fever at one point (probably higher since I took the thermometer out of my mouth because I was terrified).
-Later on, I had weight gain no matter what I ate or didn’t eat.
+I began to develop the night sweats again, which I had when I was worked up for autoimmune diseases.
+I even had a 105.5 fever at one point (probably higher since I took the thermometer out of my mouth because I was terrified at what it could be).
+Weight began to creep up on me a few years later.
+I gained weight no matter what I ate or didn’t eat.
+No matter how much I was active or not.
 My skin was rough and blotchy.
-I discovered mold on the window sills and no one paid attention to me.
+I discovered mold on the window sills and this concerned me, but no one paid attention to me.
 I tried to convince the builder and others that this was not normal.
 Finally, the wood began to turn black.
 Spots weeped.
 A few sills began to rot.
 Mold was killing us.

-Long story short, we are out of there and are now in our own place and it is time to heal.
+Long story short, I tried to turn a losing situation around, but it didn't work.
+I had not one supporting me, emotionally or physically.
+My son and I are out of there and are now in our own, mold-free place and it is time to heal.
 I am starting with rebalancing my gut.
-I’ve not been able to make my kombucha or my kefir or other fermented foods.
-Now I can.
-I need to remove the metal from my mouth and heal from the mold.
-I need to heal my liver ~ I have serious abdominal discomfort in my right upper abdomen.
+I’m making kombucha again and starting on my kefir and other fermented foods.
+A major issue I need to resolve is that I need to remove the metal from my mouth and heal from the mold.
+I need to heal my liver.
 I need to heal my son.
 He’s a strong boy and my challenge is to make him understand that he really CAN feel and perform even better.

 More layers of the story will come out.
 But I want to encourage you.
 Be strong.
 Continue despite setbacks.
 When you don’t heal as you expected, it just means there is some other piece to the puzzle that is missing.
-And remember, your mind and your body and your heart are all connected.
+And remember, your mind, your body and your heart are all connected.
 They all affect one another.
-In the near future, I’ll discuss the effects that your mind and your spirit have on your entire well being.
+In the near future, I’ll discuss in more detail the effects that your mind and your spirit have on your entire well being.
 It can be significant.

-Best wishes on your healing journeys and join me in the next 14-Day Take OWNERSHIP Real Food and Wellness Coaching and Cleanse program.
+Best wishes on your healing journey and join me in one of the upcoming 14-Day Take OWNERSHIP Real Food and Wellness Coaching and Cleanse programs.
 There are several coming up to help you make real and sustainable lifestyle changes and not just live with broken resolutions.
 Hope to see you there!!